 Remove Orphaned Packages

-Remove packages installed as dependencies that are no longer needed:
+Review packages installed as dependencies that are no longer needed, then remove them only when the list is safe for your system:

 Clear All Caches